Sans-drian/Algo_Prog_Final_Project_L1BC/README.md

 The program demo video is uploaded here, it is 2 minutes and 57 seconds long and the file size is 58.1 MB.

+Some detail: This whole project was done by following this tutorial on youtube: https://youtu.be/N20eXcfyQ_4.
+I want to give credit now since my Project Report is not done yet.

 **More details will be in the Project Report.** *(As of 3:33AM, it is still being written, but by the morning-noon, it will be finished.*